uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 	|<input name="a[1-7-16]" type="text">|<input name="a[1-7-17]" type="text">|<input name="a[1-7-18]" type="text">|
 	|<input name="a[1-7-19]" type="text">|<input name="a[1-7-20]" type="text">|<input name="a[1-7-21]" type="text">|

-2. Create a new file `rps.py` that will generate the outcome of the rock, scissors, paper game.
+2. Download [`rps.py`](rps.py) and put in the code to generate the outcome of the rock, scissors, paper game.
 The program should ask the user for input and display the answer as follows:

 		Player 1? rock
 		Player 2? scissors